kimjisena/js-articles/array-fill/README.md

 ### Debugging ZigZag
 So, what should we do when we want to initialize an array with different objects?

-Well, one obvious solution is to revisit our old friend: initialization loop.
+Well, one obvious solution is to revisit our old friend: the initialization loop.
 ```js
 function notSoBuggyZigZagConversion (str, numRows) {
   ... // omitted details